With enough time, we change as individuals. However, these changes are brought upon by several factors, including our environment and experiences. ¹

 Stage Four: Taking Action

-After a person has come to realize the necessity they have for change, they will begin to take action.
-This includes doing things that incorporate positive emotional, mental, and physical change.
+After you realize the necessity for change, you’ll begin to take action.
+This includes doing things to incorporate positive emotional, mental, and physical changes.

 As to what these changes are will vary from person to person.
-Just how drug or alcohol addiction affects everyone differently, so does the process of recovery.⁴
+Just as drug or alcohol addiction affects everyone differently, so does the process of recovery. ⁴

 There are a few points of interest that are common in helping people overcome addiction.
-These include, but aren’t limited to:
+These include:

 - Dietary change